How to Start a Daycare

 The average startup cost varies depending on how much of the furniture and supplies you already have.
 The typical startup range is between $1,000 to $5,000.

-You can place your fliers up at schools and grocery stores, leave a few on the counter of a gas station, or find a friend on the PTA who can pass them out for you during the next meeting.
-You may also want to place a flier in all the local establishments in case there is a mom or dad there looking for childcare.
+You can place your fliers up at schools and grocery stores, leave a few on the counters of local businesses, and contact your local PTA to pass them out for you during the next meeting.

 - Plan your hours.
 Since the children’s parents are probably busy during normal working hours, make your hours available from early morning up to the after 6:00 pm.
 This will allow parents to pick up their children.